OpenEx-Platform/docs/docs/usage/scenario/opencti_scenario.md

 ![simulate button](assets/simulate-btn.png)

-When you click the "Simulate" button, a form will appear with the following fields:
+When you click on the "Simulate" button, a form will appear with the following fields:

 | Property                                                         | Description                                                   |
 |------------------------------------------------------------------|---------------------------------------------------------------|